ZahraRahimii/Information-Retrieval-System/README.md

 # Simple-Search-Engine
-the project of Information Retrieval course!
+The project of Information Retrieval course!